Wild West City: Where The Past Meets The Present For Family Fun

 Exploring the town

 As we walked through the town, we couldn’t help but notice all the realistic details.
-The Golden Nugget Saloon looks like the real deal with a dark-paneled bar area (go ahead and belly up to the bar for an icy cold brew or root beer) and lighting made from wagon wheels.
+The Golden Nugget Saloon has a frontier-inspired exterior, a dark-paneled brown wood bar (go ahead and belly up to the bar for an icy cold brew or root beer), the lighting made from wagon wheels, and a few animal skulls.
 The Bank looked authentic with the hardwood floors, wood-paneled teller booths, and historical artifacts laid out for viewing.
 There are museums and living history artifacts throughout the city, some dating back to the 1800s.
 It was fun to compare the past to the present when we looked over everything.
 My kids were surprised to see the one-room schoolhouse (my son asked how they fit everyone in it!), and there’s also a tiny chapel where they host weddings.

 Western show